 \section{Introduction}

-Deep Neural Networks (DNN) models have achieved tremendous attraction because of their success on a wide variety of tasks including computer vision, automatic speech recognition, natural language processing, and reinforcement learning \cite{DL_book}.
+Deep Neural Network (DNN) models have achieved tremendous attraction due to their success on a wide variety of tasks, including computer vision, automatic speech recognition, natural language processing, and reinforcement learning \cite{DL_book}.
 More specifically, in computer vision DNN have led to a series of breakthrough for image classification \cite{Alexnet}, \cite{ImageRecog}, \cite{DeeperConv}, and object detection \cite{Yolo}, \cite{SSD}, \cite{Faster_RCNN}.
 DNN models are computationally intensive and require large memory to store the model parameters.
-Computation and storage resource requirement becomes an impediment to deploy such models in many edge devices due to lack of memory, computation power, battery, etc. This motivated the researchers to develop compression techniques to reduce the cost for such models.
+Computation and storage resource requirement becomes the main obstacle to deploy such models in many edge devices due to lack of memory, computation power, energy, etc. This motivated the researchers to develop compression techniques to reduce the cost for such models.